whitefusionhq/whitefusion.studio/src/index.md

 ## Save Time _and_ Money! <ui-label style="font-size:0.7em">😎</ui-label>

 [Our stance is clear.](/methodology/) You shouldn't need a Ph.D. in quantum-cloud-serverless-microservice-mechanics to deploy a web app.
-Not everyone is the next Twitter or Netflix, <em>so why the hell would you build like they do?</em>
+Not everyone is the next Netflix or Threads, <em>so why the hell would you build like they do?</em>

 Well-meaning engineers have adopted best practices and methodologies which benefit large corporations and applied them to small teams, or even a team of one. **And then they wonder why it takes ten times longer to do ANYTHING.** It's like taking the blueprint for how to build a skyscraper, and then using that as an example for how to build a cottage. ::Total conceptual mismatch.::